Phenomenom05/QA/README.md

 Profile Creation: Automated tests to verify successful profile creation, including mandatory fields (Name, Age, Gender, Location, Interests) and profile picture upload.

-Error Handling: Validated error handling for invalid image uploads and missing fields.
+Error Handling: Implemented error handling for invalid image uploads and missing mandatory fields.

+Challenge: Overcame the issue of submitting the form without filling in the fields by modifying the HTML to remove the 'required' attribute in input tags.

 Task 2: Backend Test Automation

 API Testing: Automated API tests using Jest to validate profile creation and login features.

+Scenarios Tested:

+Successful profile creation.

-Test Cases: Covered successful profile creation, error handling for missing fields, and login scenarios.
+Error handling for missing fields.

+Successful/failed login attempts.

+Challenge: Ensured all edge cases were handled and tested thoroughly.

 Task 3: CI/CD Integration

-GitHub Actions: Configured workflows to automatically run tests on code changes.
+GitHub Actions: Integrated frontend and backend tests into the CI/CD pipeline.
+Configured workflows to automatically run tests on code changes and pull requests.

+Challenge: Encountered issues with version compatibility between Chrome and ChromeDriver and ensuring the correct dependencies were installed.

 Task 4: Error Monitoring

-Integrated Sentry to log test case name, timestamp, and error details.
+Sentry Integration: Integrated Sentry into the test automation framework to capture and log errors during test execution.
+Configured test logs to include relevant information such as test name, timestamp, and error details.

+Challenge: Ensured that all error details were accurately logged and displayed in the Sentry dashboard.

 Known Issues / Limitations:

-ChromeDriver Compatibility: Ensure matching versions of Chrome and ChromeDriver.
+Chrome and ChromeDriver Compatibility: Ensure that the correct versions of Chrome and ChromeDriver are used to avoid compatibility issues in the tests.

-CI/CD Delays: Pipeline execution time may vary based on test size.
+Mobile Testing: Some mobile tests may require additional configuration in Appium (if applicable).

+CI/CD Environment: There might be some delays in the CI/CD pipeline execution depending on the number of tests and the size of the repository.

 Conclusion:

-This project demonstrates automation of both frontend and backend tests, CI/CD integration, and effective error monitoring.
-Challenges encountered were resolved to ensure test reliability and maintainability.
+This project demonstrates how to automate both frontend and backend tests for a dating app, integrate the tests into a CI/CD pipeline, and monitor errors effectively.
+It also highlights key challenges and how they were addressed, ensuring that the tests are reliable and maintainable.